Lyme Science Blog

 A single tick bite can spread more than Lyme disease

 Babesia in Dutchess County, New York is now the second most common tick-borne illness behind Lyme disease.
-A co-infection of Babesia with Lyme disease can increase the severity and duration of illness—and the risk appears higher than expected.
+Coinfection with Babesia and Lyme disease has been associated with greater symptom severity and a longer duration of illness—and the two pathogens were found together more often than expected.

-Over 6% of questing nymphal ticks in Dutchess County were infected with the pathogens that cause both Babesia and Lyme disease.
-Researchers found 83% more co-infection with Babesia microti and Borrelia burgdorferi than predicted by chance alone.
+Over 6% of questing nymphal ticks in Dutchess County were infected with the pathogens that cause both babesiosis and Lyme disease.
+Researchers found 83% more coinfection with Babesia microti and Borrelia burgdorferi than predicted by chance alone.

 Why Babesia in Dutchess County Matters

-Patients diagnosed with Lyme disease may still struggle if a second infection is overlooked.
+Patients diagnosed with Lyme disease may continue to struggle if a second infection is overlooked.
 Coinfections can complicate symptoms, prolong recovery, and require different treatment approaches.

-The authors concluded that coinfections between these pathogens may worsen illness and require distinct treatment strategies.
-Because B. microti and B. burgdorferi frequently coexist, clinicians should consider both when evaluating tick-borne disease.
+The findings underscore why coinfections may complicate illness and require distinct treatment strategies.
+Because B. microti and B. burgdorferi frequently coexist, clinicians should consider both when evaluating patients with possible tick-borne disease.

 Patients with more severe illness, incomplete recovery, or persistent Lyme disease symptoms may warrant evaluation for overlapping infections.